laurelthorburn/Redux-Store/README.md

 <a name="usersection"></a>
 ## User Story
 ```
-AS AN avid reader
+AS a senior engineer working on an e-commerce platform
-I WANT to search for new books to read
+I WANT my platform to use Redux to manage global state instead of the Context API
-SO THAT I can keep a list of books to purchase
+SO THAT my website's state management is taken out of the React ecosystem

 ```